kahthiravananandan/kahthiravananandan/README.md

 **Software Engineering (Information Systems) · Universiti Kebangsaan Malaysia · Seeking Internship**

-Third-year Software Engineering student at UKM building StayU — a verified, off-campus housing platform for university students.
+Final year Software Engineering student at UKM building StayU — a verified, off-campus housing platform for university students.
 I focus on full-stack development with Java and JavaScript, software testing, and structured system documentation.
 I am actively looking for a software engineering internship where I can contribute to a real development team and grow in a production environment.

 ### Tech Stack & Current Focus
 *   **Languages:** Java, JavaScript, HTML, CSS, SQL